John Dahmer

 John Roderick Dahmer (5 September 1937 – 26 November 1988) was elected a member of the House of Commons of Canada in 1988.
 His background was in education.
-After working as a schoolteacher, guidance councillor, principal, he was later involved in adult education, correctional education and vocational training as a director at Lakeland College.
+After working as a schoolteacher, guidance counsellor, and principal, he was later involved in adult education, correctional education and vocational training as a director at Lakeland College.

 Federal election of 1988

-He was elected in the 1988 federal election at the new electoral district of Beaver River for the Progressive Conservative Party; however, he was terminally stricken with pancreatic cancer and never served in the 34th Canadian Parliament.
+He was elected in the 1988 federal election in the new electoral district of Beaver River for the Progressive Conservative Party; however, he was terminally stricken with pancreatic cancer and never served in the 34th Canadian Parliament.

-Dahmer had entered Edmonton's Royal Alexandra Hospital on 28 October 1988, after suffering symptoms similar to adult onset type two diabetes, but the extent of his condition was not widely known until after election night.
+Dahmer had entered Edmonton's Royal Alexandra Hospital on 28 October 1988, after suffering symptoms similar to adult-onset type two diabetes, but the extent of his condition was not widely known until after election night.
 However, by the time cancer was discovered it was after the deadline to withdraw from the general election, and at that point it was not certain the cancer could not be successfully treated with chemotherapy.

 Dahmer died before the Deputy Clerk of the House of Commons could arrive to conduct a swearing-in ceremony, on 26 November (polling day was the 21st of that month).
-Despite this, parliamentary policy allowed Dahmer's widow to receive a $29,150 severance, which was equivalent to six months salary in office.
+Despite this, parliamentary policy allowed Dahmer's widow to receive a $29,150 severance, which was equivalent to six months' salary in office.
 This money was used to establish the John Dahmer Community Involvement Scholarship at Lakeland College.